 A Major Purchase Shopper Study by GE Capital Retail Bank revealed that 81% of shoppers do online research before making a purchase, with 60% going directly to the retailer's website to check out various product details; such as warranty, pricing, availability, and shipping information.
 A standard Facebook page that looks like everyone else's Facebook page doesn't give me a good idea of what your company is about, or make it easy to find information that I might be searching for before purchasing your product or service.

-I'm not telling you to get rid of your Facebook page; after all, there are 2.27 billion active Facebook accounts.
+Again - I'm not telling you to get rid of your Facebook page; after all, there are 2.27 billion active Facebook accounts.
 By all means, keep your Facebook page live, active, and part of your social media strategy until we get the final word on what we can expect the future of our Facebook business pages to be.
-(You may also be interested in reading our blog: Social Media for Business: What's Right for You?)
+Just ensure that you have a strong social media presences in the platforms that you choose to participate in.

 However, you should not be putting all of your metaphorical-online-presence eggs into one big blue and white Facebook-colored basket.
 You need to have a website that you control, contains content that you own (when you post it on Facebook they get the credit with the search engines, not you), and is specifically dedicated to helping you grow your online presence and your business for the future.